There is no doubt that the former First Family, the Kenyatta family, is one of the wealthiest in the country as well as in East Africa.

 READ ALSO Top 10 Richest Kikuyus in Kenya and Their Vast Businesses

-According to a report by Forbes, the Kenyatta family has huge tracts of land approximated at over 500,000 acres.
-Their net worth is estimated to be around $2.5 billion.
+According to a report by Forbes, the Kenyatta family owns vast tracts of land totaling over 500,000 acres, and their net worth is estimated at around $2.5 billion.

 Kenyatta family schools